hapax/hapax.github.io/assets/polarizer.md

 a thread of hair.
 But there is more to light than meets the eye.

-### 2.1.
+#### 2.1.
 Light is a particle <a id="sec-2-1" name="sec-2-1"></a>

 In the early 20th century, experiments began to suggest there was something amiss with this wave picture.
-On the one hand, assuming light is a continuous, wave-like disturbance implies that a lump of hot coal emits an infinite amount of energy.
+Most dramatically, assuming light is a wave implies that a lump of hot coal emits an infinite amount of energy, and would destroy anything and everything around it.
+This is crazy!
 Clearly, this can't be true, and
 [Max Planck](https://en.wikipedia.org/wiki/Max_Planck#Black-body_radiation)
-figured out that to get the right answer, light needs to come into discrete bundles of energy called *quanta*.
+figured out that in order to get the right answer, light needs to come in discrete bundles of energy called *quanta*.
-If the light has angular frequency $\omega = 2\pi f$, one of these bundles has energy
+For light of frequency $f$, these quanta or *photons* have energy

 $$
-E = \hbar \omega, \quad \hbar \sim 10^{-34} \text{ J s},
+E = hf, \quad h \sim 6.34 \times 10^{-34} \text{ J s},
 $$

-where $\hbar$ is called *Planck's constant*.
+where $h is called *Planck's constant*.

-A few years later, Einstein used Planck's quanta to explain how light creates electricity (the basis of solar panels, for instance).
+A few years later, Einstein used Planck's quanta to explain how light creates electricity.
+This *photoelectric effect* is the basis of solar panels, for instance.
 Briefly, the idea is as follows.
 At an atomic level, a chunk of metal looks like a rigid array of positive nuclei surrounded by a free-flowing sea of negative